- Implement one line of code to run Optimizely on your site

 Paste the snippet as high as possible in the <head> tag of any page where you’d like to test or track a goal.
 For simplicity's sake, you should add the snippet sitewide.

-Check out our article on implementing the Optimizely snippet for more detailed instructions or take a look at this short video:
+For more detailed instructions, read about implementing the Optimizely snippet or take a look at this short video: